by Ted Goldsborough (1999, revised 2010)

 Eventually, two, adjoining, native-stone buildings existed on the East side of Ardmore Ave. at #75, between West Athens and School Lane, Ardmore.

-A spiral, toboggan fire-escape was added in 1916, much to the delight of the male students who thought of it as a giant sliding board. (photo) In September 1916, 881 students were enrolled.
+A spiral, toboggan fire-escape (shown in the photo below) was added in 1916, much to the delight of the male students who thought of it as a giant sliding board.
+In September 1916, 881 students were enrolled.
 In 1939-40 Ralph F. Davenport was principal with a teaching staff of nineteen for grades K-6.
 This served as an elementary school until 1963, when it was closed, due in part to racial imbalance.
 It was demolished c.
 1965.
 The demolition permit was issued July 15, 1965.
 Currently the site is used for housing for the elderly.

 Ardmore Junior High School